gasawase/BookHarbour/README.md

 - delete books from the book shelf when you click on them
 - book reading stats (total books read, books you need to read, total time read this year, etc.)
 - tap the image to look at the book cover bigger
+- reorganize to MVC schema for efficiency and cleanliness

 ----KNOWN BUGS----